AsifKhan991/Randomizing-question-contents-in-google-form/README.md

   1) In app script editor, go to triggers menu click "add trigger"<br>![This is an image](https://github.com/AsifKhan991/Randomizing-question-contents-in-google-form/blob/main/trigger%20menu.PNG)
   2) apply settings as such and click save <br>![This is an image](https://github.com/AsifKhan991/Randomizing-question-contents-in-google-form/blob/main/trigger%20settings.PNG)
   3) upon completion it will look like this and you are done<br>![This is an image](https://github.com/AsifKhan991/Randomizing-question-contents-in-google-form/blob/main/after%20completion.PNG)
+## Note:
+Curretnly it is not possible to take response and run the process simulataneously by 2 users, That is at a time one person should submit the form for the above function to work properly.
+Work is in progress to enable multiple instances of the function each time the form is opened.